fleetdm/fleet/docs/infrastructure/adding-hosts-to-fleet.md

 - an value of an environment variable (a common name is `OSQUERY_ENROLL_SECRET`)
 - the content of a local file (a common path is `/etc/osquery/enrollment_secret`)

-The value of the environment variable or content of the file should be a secret shared between the osqueryd client and the Kolide server.
-This is basically osqueryd's passphrase which it uses to authenticate with Kolide, convincing Kolide that it is actually one of your hosts.
-The passphrase could be whatever you'd like, but it would be prudent to have the passphrase long, complex, mixed-case, etc. When you launch the Kolide server, you should specify this same value.
+The value of the environment variable or content of the file should be a secret shared between the osqueryd client and the Fleet server.
+This is basically osqueryd's passphrase which it uses to authenticate with Fleet, convincing Fleet that it is actually one of your hosts.
+The passphrase could be whatever you'd like, but it would be prudent to have the passphrase long, complex, mixed-case, etc. When you launch the Fleet server, you should specify this same value.

 If you use an environment variable for this, you can specify it with the `--enroll_secret_env` flag when you launch osqueryd.
 If you use a local file for this, you can specify it's path with the `--enroll_secret_path` flag. s
 If your organization has a robust internal public key infrastructure (PKI) and you already deploy TLS client certificates to each host to uniquely identify them, then osquery supports an advanced authentication mechanism which takes advantage of this.
 Please contact [help@kolide.co](mailto:help@kolide.co) for assistance with this option.

-#### Deploy the TLS certificate that osquery will use to communicate with Kolide
+#### Deploy the TLS certificate that osquery will use to communicate with Fleet

-When Kolide uses a self-signed certificate, osquery agents will need a copy of that certificate in order to authenticate the Kolide server.
-If clients connect directly to the Kolide server, you can download the certificate through the Kolide UI.
+When Fleet uses a self-signed certificate, osquery agents will need a copy of that certificate in order to authenticate the Fleet server.
+If clients connect directly to the Fleet server, you can download the certificate through the Fleet UI.
 From the main dashboard (`/hosts/manage`), click "Add New Host" and "Fetch Kolide Certificate".
-If Kolide is running behind a load-balancer that terminates TLS, you will have to talk to your system administrator about where to find this certificate.
+If Fleet is running behind a load-balancer that terminates TLS, you will have to talk to your system administrator about where to find this certificate.

 It is important that the CN of this certificate matches the hostname or IP that osqueryd clients will use to connect.